semanticdata/bamboo/README.md

 # Bamboo CSS

-A classless CSS utility for your HTML, which adds default styling for all HTML elements.
+A classless CSS library which adds nice default style for all HTML elements.
+It saves you a lot of time when you need to style HTML for your HTML/React/Vue demo on CodePen/CodeSandbox.
+It can also be used as a base style for your blog/website.

-It's very useful when you need:

-- A quick HTML/React/Vue demo without spending time styling elements
-- A base style for your blog/website

 Bamboo CSS uses [normalize.css](https://github.com/necolas/normalize.css/) and [sanitize.css](https://github.com/csstools/sanitize.css) to ensure consistent styling across browsers (no IE support).
 When using Bamboo CSS, you don't need to include `normalize.css` or `sanitize.css` anymore.